These almond flour chocolate chip cookies are great for families with wheat and dairy allergies.

 - Drop dough (about 1 rounded tablespoon) onto baking sheet.
 Bake approx 12-15 minutes or until golden brown on the edges.
 Let cool a bit on the sheet then transfer to wire cooling rack and enjoy!

-Everyone who tries these cookies loves them (including gluten friendly people) and since it doesn’t have any processed sugar (great way to avoid a sugar crash meltdown) it’s definitely worth a try.
+Everyone who tries these almond flour chocolate chip cookies loves them (including gluten friendly people) and since it doesn’t have any processed sugar (great way to avoid a sugar crash meltdown) it’s definitely worth a try.

 I hope you enjoy making these with your kids and would love to hear what you thought of them.